IMcDougall/wiscv-sp23/README.md

           REF Trace : Reference/Golden Trace from the testbench simulator.
           DUT Trace : Trace Captured from the design using probes in tb/dut_probes.sv.

+ ERRORS :
+         Apart from generating reference traces, TB does register file comparisons between TB register file and design register file on every architectural commit.
+If there are any errors in your design, these comparisons give "ERROR" messages in ${RUN_DIR}/${PROG}_run.log (Note these variables RUN_DIR, PROG are given as arguments to "make all" command as described above)

+        Example ERROR Message :

+        # @               14500 cycle_count =         10 ERROR : Reg values mismatch at index 5 ; Expected : 0, Actual : 1 current_pc : 18 old_pc : 14

+timestamp = 14500 units
+cycle_count = 10 (you can use timestamp and wiscv_tb.cycle_count variables to arrive at the failure point in timestamp) cycle_count is a free running 32 bit counter increments by 1 on every clock cycle posedge. index = 5 (Register Index is 5 .
+That is x5 has incorrect value) Expected = 0 (Expected value of x5 as per TB simulator is 0) Actual = 1 (Observed value of x5 in DUT register is 1) current_pc = 18 (current pc of the instruction in write back stage : Yet to be committed) old_pc = 14 (PC value of instruction which got committed)